Volvo Trucks

 Tests started in 2018, and the autonomous service will become fully operational by the end of 2019.
 Volvo is also working on autonomous driving projects in the mining, sugar cane harvesting, and refuse collection industries.

-In September this year, Volvo showed off a concept for what it thinks the future of autonomous trucks could look like.
+In September of this year, Volvo showed off a concept of what it thinks the future of autonomous trucks could look like.
 In June, it claimed that, by 2021, its road cars will allow their occupants to "eat, sleep...do whatever" while on the highway, thanks to an upcoming version of the company's Highway Pilot self-driving system.

 GearBrain Road Trip Gadget Guidewww.youtube.com